wlsdzyzl/flemme/ReadME.md

 *LDM refers to latent diffusion model, constructed with a auto-encoder/ vae and ddpm.*

-A detailed instructions of supported encoders, context embeddings, model architectures and training process can refer to [documentation of flemme](#) (in waiting list).
+A detailed instruction of supported encoders, context embeddings, model architectures and training process can refer to [documentation of flemme](#) (in waiting list).
 ## Results

 For segmentation, we evaluate our methods on six public datasets: **CVC-ClinicDB, Echonet, ISIC, TN3K, BraTS21 (3D), ImageCAS (3D)**.

 For reconstruction, we evaluate our methods on **FastMRI**.

-Configuration files are in : `resources/img/biomed_2d` and `resources/img/biomed_3d`.
+Configuration files are in `resources/img/biomed_2d` and `resources/img/biomed_3d`.
 ### Segmentation results
 ![](./images/seg_res.png)
 ### Reconstruction & Generation results